SPANAKOPITA

 - Extra vegetable oil, for greasing

-- Preheat oven to 150 degrees.
-Heat oil in large casserole dish.
+- Preheat oven to 150°C (130 fan forced).
+Heat oil in large casserole dish over medium heat.
 Cook lamb in batches until browned then transfer to a bowl.

 - Remove roots and 3cm of coriander stalk from bunch, reserving leaves.
-Wash and finely chop then add to casserole dish with onion and cook for 3 minutes or until soft (add a little extra oil if needed).
+Wash and finely chop then add to casserole dish with onion and cook for 3 minutes or until soft, adding a little extra oil if necessary.

-- Add flour and korma paste then cook, stirring, for one minute.
+- Add flour and korma paste then cook, stirring for one minute.
 Add stock and yoghurt and stir until mixture comes to the boil.
-Return lamb to casserole dish.
-Cover and bake for approximately 2.5 hours.
+Return lamb to casserole dish and stir to combine.
+Cover and place in oven to cook for 2½ hours.
 Remove casserole from the oven and taste.
 Adjust seasoning and add extra curry paste, if required, to suit your palette.
 Set aside to cool.

 - Meanwhile, to make the bread dough pie shell, combine flour, yeast, cumin seeds and salt in a large bowl.
 Add hot water and oil and stir until a soft dough ball forms.
 Turn out dough onto a lightly floured surface and knead for 5 minutes until smooth.
 Place dough in a large, oiled bowl and set aside in a warm place for 30 minutes or until doubled in size.

-- Preheat oven to 200 degrees.
+- Preheat oven to 200°C (180 fan forced).
 Place a large, flat baking tray in the oven.
 Grease a large pie dish (or baking dish) with cooking oil spray then line with baking paper.

 - Turn out dough onto a lightly floured surface and knead for 2 minutes until smooth.
 Roll out dough between 2 sheets of baking paper until 4mm thick.
 Line prepared dish with dough then trim around the edge, leaving a 5cm overhang.

-- Spoon lamb mixture into dish and fold dough toward centre, pressing edges to create a rustic effect.
-Brush dough with egg wash then place pie on preheated tray.
+- Spoon lamb mixture into pie shell and fold dough toward centre, pressing edges to create a rustic effect.
+Brush pie shell with egg wash then place pie on preheated tray.
 Bake for about 40 minutes until golden.

-- Top pie with chopped coriander leaves and serve with papadums and your favourite fruit chutney.
+- Top pie with chopped coriander leaves and serve with the green chilli sauce.

-I am lost for words, these pies are "simply delicious" and the variations are endless (try adding mushrooms and peas).
-If you are short on time, bake one large pie.
+I am lost for words, these pies are simply delicious and the variations are endless (try adding bacon, mushrooms and peas)

 Ingredients